 Floor conditions should also be investigated.
-The construction and quality of the floor surface will impact on the push/pull effort required to move the load.
+The construction and quality of the floor surface will impact the push/pull effort required to move the load.
 Ramps and sloping walkways may require the use of mechanical assistance to assist in moving heavy goods up inclined gradients.

 Regardless of the trolley you buy, load characteristics need to be carefully assessed.
 The actual weight of the goods to be carried will determine the type of equipment to be chosen.
-The load bearing capacity of the castors should be checked to ensure both safe operation and long service life.
+The load-bearing capacity of the castors should be checked to ensure both safe operation and long service life.
 If the equipment is to be used in sterile/hygiene environments such as pharmaceutical or food manufacturing, it will be necessary to specify stainless steel construction.

 Another consideration is the force required to stop a moving loaded cart.
-In demanding situations the fitting of operator brakes can assist in making the slowing or stopping function safe and reliable.
+In demanding situations, the fitting of operator brakes can assist in making the slowing or stopping function safe and reliable.

-If you have been searching for trolleys for sale, please see our range of trolleys.
-We stock and supply a range of leading brands of hand trucks and trolleys, of various constructions, including: stainless steel trolleys from around the globe.
-These include: Rubbermaid Commercial Products, Prestar, Clax, Ruxxac, Logistec Handling Equipment, and Tiger Tuff.
+If you have been searching for platform trolleys for sale, please see our range of trolleys.
+We stock and supply a range of leading brands of hand trucks and trolleys, of various constructions, including stainless steel trolleys from around the globe.
+These include Rubbermaid Commercial Products, Prestar, Clax, Ruxxac, Logistec Handling Equipment, and Tiger Tuff.
 Sitecraft can also design and produce custom trolleys and trolley equipment in our new state-of-the-art manufacturing facility.
 We also supply forklifts, pallet trucks, motorised pallet trucks and wheels and castors.

 The popular Clax folding cart is now offered with Australia-wide free delivery when purchased from our online store.
-Often used in office, retail, school and hospital environments, this heavy-duty trolley is manufactured with quality materials including strong moulded plastic and aluminium.
+Often used in office, retail, school and hospital environments, this heavy-duty platform trolley is manufactured with quality materials including strong moulded plastic and aluminium.
 With features including a convenient foot brake, easy folding and storage, and removable wheels, the Clax cart is ideal for a wide range of applications.

-Sitecraft is proud to stock a wide range of industrial carts and industrial grade trolleys, including platform trolleys and the well-known Rubbermaid range of industrial products.
+Sitecraft is proud to stock a wide range of industrial carts and industrial-grade trolleys, including platform trolleys and the well-known Rubbermaid range of industrial products.
 This product range includes service/utility carts for food service and catering applications.
 These durable products are manufactured from tough moulded plastic and are resistant to rust and corrosion.

 Our warehouse trolleys are designed and manufactured for use in demanding industrial environments.
 They are available in either a durable powder-coat finish or in stainless steel construction.
-There’s also a wide variety of styles, configurations and load carrying capacities to choose from.
+There’s also a wide variety of styles, configurations and load-carrying capacities to choose from.
 Pneumatic wheels are also available for use on uneven surfaces or rough terrain.

 With a strong focus on Occupational Health and Safety in Australia, our range of electric and powered trolleys provide a safe solution for many workplace problems.
 This is an ideal solution where there is the requirement to move heavy loads over extended distances.
 For moving much larger and heavier objects, we can also provide pedestrian powered tow tugs.

 Sitecraft specialises in custom designed and manufactured stainless steel trolleys and trucks and equipment.
 These are for use in pharmaceutical, food manufacturing, medical and other demanding production environments.
-Durable and easy to clean, our stainless steel trolley and truck products offer a hygienic solution for a wide range of applications.
+Durable and easy to clean, our stainless steel equipment and truck products offer a hygienic solution for a wide range of applications.